microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 # WinUI Repo Contribution Handling

-The WinUI repo is intended as a place for the WinUI team to gather community feedback and provide insight into bug fixes that the team is working on before updates are released.
+The WinUI repo is intended as a place for the WinUI team to gather community feedback, discuss issues with the community, and provide insight into bug fixes that the team is working on before updates are released.
 Here, we'll outline how we handle feature requests and bugs that the community opens.

 ## Issues